Meet Nikema

 20200728-162906-Nikema+Williams+PhotosA.jpg

-Congresswoman Williams was born in Columbus, GA and raised by her grandparents in Smiths Station, Alabama.
-She attended Talladega College – a liberal arts Historically Black College (HBCU) in Talladega, Alabama – where she was initiated into Chi Chapter of Alpha Kappa Alpha Sorority, Incorporated.
+Born in Columbus, Georgia, and raised by her grandparents in Smiths Station, Alabama, She is a proud graduate of Talladega College, a Historically Black College, and a member of Alpha Kappa Alpha Sorority, Incorporated.

-Congresswoman Williams and her husband, Leslie Small, reside in Atlanta with their son, Carter.
+Congresswoman Williams lives in Atlanta with her husband, Leslie Small, and their son, Carter.